Cat-sushi/fmatch/README.md

 ## Features

 - Fuzzy term matching using Levenshtein distance and fuzzy query matching
-- Perfect matching mode to deactivate fuzzy matching which mitigating false positive
+- Perfect matching mode deactivating fuzzy matching to mitigating false positive
 - Respects term importance of IDF
 - Accepts Latin characters, Chinese characters, Katakana characters, and others
 - Canonicalizes traditioanal and simplified Chinese characters, and others
-- Canonicalizes expression variants of legal entity types such as **Limited** and **Ltd.**
+- Canonicalizes expression variants of legal entity types such as *Limited* and *Ltd.*
 - Results cache for performance
 - White queries to avoid screening your company itself and consequence false positive
 - The local web server accepts solo query and parallized bulk queries